 The last Provostial review (2015-2016) was conducted after a volatile time for OISE and during a period of transition.
-However, the review informed the decanal search and provided helpful advice on key strategic directions for OISE's development over the next five years.
+Despite of changes in leadership, policies and practices coupled with some ambiguities and unclear trajectories at the time, the review informed the decanal search and provided helpful advice on key strategic directions for OISE's development over the next five years.
 The review recognised OISE's stellar record of academic offerings and scholarship and highlighted the Institute's global leadership in education research and policy influence.
-The review also identified some opportunities related to academic planning and programs, culture and relationships, resources, and OISE's leadership in Indigenous education and research.
+The review also identified some challenges related to academic planning and programs, culture and relationships, resources, and OISE's leadership in Indigeneity.
 For previous external review report and administrative response to the review see Appendix 8.